 The big wins today are free texting, the ability to interact with your Google Voice number and history anywhere via the browser, and a smattering of additional call filters.
 For me, those are enough to warrant re-structuring my phone usage to make Google Voice primary.
 If you’re still on the fence though, watch for these features.
 I can’t promise they are coming, but I wouldn’t be surprised.

 - VoIP.
 Right now, Google Voice is no phone, no calls.
 Competing with Skype by allowing calls using the Internet rather than the cell tower seems a given someday.
-With Google Talk already in the fold, it’s presumably a business question and not a technology one.2 Update: Lex reminds me you can already make Google Voice calls without using minutes, just not through the Google Voice site.
+With Google Talk already in the fold, it’s presumably a business question and not a technology one. ((Though, one wonders, if Apple might not play games again with the approval process.
+One never knows.))
+Update: Lex reminds me you can already make Google Voice calls without using minutes, just not through the Google Voice site.
 You’ll need to install this plug-in and use Gmail.

 - Useful call and voicemail transcripts.
 Advertised as a feature, transcripts are more of a joke.
 Getting every third word correct is a recipe for disaster.
 If the technology can improve, though, I see a lot of utility in archived transcriptions.

 - The coup de grâce for me would be the ability to add multiple Google Voice lines per account, thereby enabling separate personal and business lines.

 The iPhone and Google Voice.
 A Reasonably Happy Marriage.